-Ratatouille is French – just in case you didn’t know.
-It is also a marvellous seasonal dish, making full use of amazing early summer vegetables such as aubergine, peppers and courgettes.
+Ratatouille is French – just in case you didn’t know!
+It is also a marvellous, naturally gluten-free and vegan, seasonal dish, making full use of amazing early summer vegetables such as aubergine, peppers and courgettes.
 The key to great ratatouille is to get the most flavour from the vegetables.
 In this case this is with relatively light cooking.

 Ratatouille can be frozen and keeps well in the fridge (it often tastes better a day or two later!).